Door crashers: Check out our best Black Friday 2023 deals

-You’ve heard of trail running but aren’t sure whether this type of running is made for you?
+You’ve heard of trail running but aren’t sure whether this activity is for you?
 We’ve demystified this trend with Roxane Duby, passionate trail runner and founder of the Charlevoix Running Club.

-“Running in nature, mainly” answers Roxane.
-“It’s as simple as that”
+“Running in nature, in a nutshell” answers Roxane.
+“It’s as simple as that!”